 - How strong is the average man?

-- How much weight should I be lifting in the bench press, squat and deadlift?
+- How much weight should I be lifting in the basic barbell exercises?

 - How strong am I for my age?